qmacro/level-up-your-json-fu-with-jq/talknotes.md

 The `.` is the identity filter (yes, [that identity mechanism](https://en.wikipedia.org/wiki/Identity_function), and yes, `jq` is a functional language at its heart), which just produces whatever it's given.
 And so we must realise that it's not the `.` that is performing the pretty print, it's `jq`'s default approach to output, which is to not only to emit JSON values as output, but to pretty print them too.

-> If no actual `jq` filter, function or language element is supplied, then the identity function is assumed.
-In other words `jq data.json` would have sufficed, but that's really an edge case and it's better practice to be explicit.

 Here are some more single-line expression examples:

 > All of these can be executed with `btp --format json ... | jq ...` but here they're shown as first loading the JSON into files, so we have the files of JSON here in this repo too to try out.